-Maryland currently operates 25 air monitoring sites around the state that measure groundlevel concentrations of criteria pollutants, air toxics, meteorological parameters, and researchoriented parameters (Tables 3-1 and 3-2.)
-Two additional sites are 'Haze Cams', cameras exclusively used to monitor visibility.
 Although monitoring takes place statewide, most of the stations are concentrated in the urban/industrial areas that have the highest population and number of pollutant sources.
 This network is maintained and operated by the Ambient Air Monitoring Program, Air and Radiation Administration (ARA), Maryland Department of the Environment (MDE).
 A comprehensive air monitoring network map is shown in Fig 3-1.
+Pollutant-specific network maps are included in each section.
 Additional topographic and aerial maps and site descriptions are provided in Appendix A.

-Figure 3-1 Maryland's Current Air Monitoring Network Map.
+Figure 3-1 Maryland's current air monitoring network map

-In addition to the 25 ambient air monitoring stations operated by MDE, two CASTNET sites are located in Maryland: Blackwater National Wildlife Refuge and Beltsville (Figure 3-1).
+In addition to the ambient air monitoring stations operated and quality assured by MDE, two CASTNET sites are located in Maryland: Blackwater National Wildlife Refuge and Beltsville (Figure 3-1).
 CASTNET, the Clean Air Status and Trends Network, is a long-term environmental monitoring network with 90 sites located throughout the US and Canada.
 The sites are managed and operated by EPA's Clean Air Markets Division (CAMD) in cooperation with the National Parks Service (NPS) and other federal, state, and local partners.
 The network was established under the 1991 Clean Air Act Amendments (CAAA) to assess trends in acidic deposition due to emission reduction programs, such as the Acid Rain Program, NO_x Budget Trading Program, and the Clean Air Interstate Rule (CAIR).
 CASTNET measures ambient concentrations of sulfur and nitrogen species as well as rural ozone concentrations.
 Results from CASTNET are used to report on geographic patterns and temporal trends in acidic pollutants, deposition, and regional ozone concentrations.
-An IMPROVE (Interagency Monitoring of Protected Visual Environments) network monitor is operated near the Piney Run monitoring station (Figure 3-1).
-The IMPROVE network monitors measure PM{2.5}, PM10, PM{10-2.5}, and speciated PM{2.5}.